 The Great Canadian Debates Series 2013-2014

 The Macdonald-Laurier Institute is pleased to announce The Great Canadian Debates, a series of four provocative debates exploring some of the most compelling issues to Canadians.
-Each debate will be presented at the Canadian War Museum and will feature well-known personalities and a moderator.
+Each debate will be presented at the Canadian War Museum and will feature well-known personalities and new moderator Hon.
+Peter Milliken.
 Audience members are invited to get involved by posing questions during a Q&A session and voting for the winning argument.
-Following the debate, the evening also includes private access to the War Musem’s special exhibit.
+There are two debates remaining this season:

 Resolved: MUSLIM IMMIGRATION IS NO THREAT TO CANADA OR THE WEST

 Thursday, February 27 2014 at 7:00 PM